Low-stock review queue

 How to choose

 Look for the human review point first.
-A tool that silently places orders can turn bad data into real spend.
+We think a tool that silently places orders is a liability: it turns bad data into real spend.
 Confirm the workflow shows incoming stock, supplier lead time, recent usage, and pack-size rules before recommending quantity.
 Check that receiving, invoice context, and approvals are tied to the PO.
 If a system only sends a low-stock email, it is not automating purchasing work; it is moving the reminder.

 Related guides